-Students are required to develop an in-depth research and write a minor thesis amounting to 15000 words.
+Students are required to develop an in-depth research and write a minor thesis (including notes and bibliography) not exceeding 20,000 words.
 This is undertaken after completing the six compulsory postgraduate courses.

 ACADEMIC REGULATIONS AND PROCEDURES

 Purpose

 The academic regulations and procedures provides a framework of rules related to learning and teaching.
 They help ensure that students receive consistent and equitable assistance, and that programmes are sustainable and meet academic standards